 Vodafone has over 500 million mobile customers and 20 million fixed broadband customers.

-One of the company’s claims to fame is making the first ever mobile call in the UK, back on January 1, 1985.
+One of the company’s claims to fame is making the first-ever mobile call in the UK, back on Jan.
+1, 1985.

-At its current share price, Vodafone offers investors an attractive dividend yield.
-That said, it shells out an annual dividend of $1.09 a share.
+At its current share price, Vodafone offers investors an attractive annual dividend yield of $1.09 a share.